OtagoPolytechnic/S.A.P.S/README.md

 1. Make sure that the working directory is set to the top of the SAPSDocs repo like shown in the picture
 2. Make sure that the version is set to the current version of the game
 3. Make sure the source code is pointing at scripts folder in the game directory
-4. Make sure the destiation of the documentation is set to the same place as the working directory
+4. Make sure the destination of the documentation is set to the same place as the working directory
 5. Optional: If there is a small version of the logo within the files add it here (may already be there)

 After completing those steps scroll down to Generating the files to procede.